How to Buy a Walkie Talkie for Cruise Ship

 They are not all about looks though.
 The Midland LXT600VP3 radios promise 30 miles of coverage in a clear line of sight.

-While you won’t experience this versatility in a cruise- considering all the obstructions, it will offer a really good range especially if you are on the same deck with your contacts.
+While you won’t experience this versatility in a cruise- considering all the obstructions, it will offer a perfect range especially if you are on the same deck with your contacts.

 Similar to the Motorola MH230R, the Midland LXT600VP3 is GMRS radio that is generally stronger and, therefore, more reliable than the low-end RFS units.